KxSystems/pykx/docs/user-guide/advanced/performance.md

 ### Multi-threading

 By default PyKX does not currently support calling into q from multiple threads within a Python process simultaneously.
-The [GIL](https://wiki.python.org/moin/GlobalInterpreterLock) generally prevents this from occuring.
+The [GIL](https://wiki.python.org/moin/GlobalInterpreterLock) generally prevents this from occurring.

 However enabling the `PYKX_RELEASE_GIL` environment variable will cause the Python Global Interpreter Lock to be dropped when calling into `q`.
-Caution must be used when calling into q from multiple threads if this environment variable is set as it will no longer be thread safe, you can optionally also enable the `PYKX_Q_LOCK` environment variable as well which will add an extra reentrant lock around embedded q to ensure two threads cannot access `q`'s memory in an unsafe manner.
+Caution must be used when calling into q from multiple threads if this environment variable is set as it will no longer be thread safe, you can optionally also enable the `PYKX_Q_LOCK` environment variable as well which will add an extra re-entrant lock around embedded q to ensure two threads cannot access `q`'s memory in an unsafe manner.

 ## Peach